50+ Website Pop-up Examples [+Templates for Conversions]

 The second popup window is a bit different.
 It still has all the same colors, but now it also gets a nice image, one button instead of two, and a more attractive 15% discount:

-When I signed up, I got this second pop-up window (so it's a multistep popup), giving me the discount code to copy.
+When I signed up, I got this second pop-up window (so it's a multi-step popup), giving me the discount code to copy.

 That’s a unique coupon code, which allows the brand to actually track the performance of this campaign (by checking how many codes were used in shopping carts):

-All you need to do is duplicate the original popup campaign and make changes to it:
+Doing the A/B testing requires duplicating the original popup campaign and making changes to it:

-32. Appalachia Store
+33. Appalachia Store

 This popup window takes the design one step further.
 To motivate the visitor to subscribe, the coupon field is included, and available only after subscribing.
 This reminded me a little bit about paper coupons, too!

-33. Anne Bing
+34. Anne Bing

-Dark, beautiful, and stylish—those are the best words to describe this website pop-up example.
-Thanks to the black background, this one draws our attention easily.
 Black gives this popup ad a sophisticated and elegant appearance (which is the actual reason why companies selling luxury goods—remember Dolce & Gabbana’s example?—favor black for pop-up windows on their websites).

-36. Scott’s Protein Balls
+35. Scott’s Protein Balls

 This website greets us with a friendly welcome popup with a generous discount.
 The text takes center stage for this design and the “Unlock Offer” CTA tells us what we should do next.
 Overall, this popup ad example feels very fresh and modern.

-37. Magic Spoon
+36. Magic Spoon

-This pop-up message is an interesting example because it appears after the visitor adds a product (a box of cereal) to the shopping cart.
-As you can see, we’re offered to buy a subscription instead of a single product—so the pop-up highlights the benefits of the deal.
-So, this upsell campaign is interaction-based and speaks directly to the visitor’s intent.
+As you can see, we’re offered to buy a subscription instead of a single product—so the message highlights the benefits of the deal.
+So, this upsell popup campaign is interaction-based and speaks directly to the visitor’s intent.

-38. Sundays for Dogs
+37. Sundays for Dogs

 Let’s see one more popup message example from a subscription business.
 To encourage visitors to convert, this store offers a free sample in this ad.
 So, if somebody is hesitating about whether to buy a subscription, getting this offer might be exactly what it takes to become a customer.

-40. Better Creating
+39. Better Creating

 Running a personal blog?
 Then this website popup example should be interesting.
 It invites us to get iOS and Notion design packs—basically, lead magnets.
 The popup CTA button really stands out, which is a great design move:

-41. The Humane Society of the United States
+40. The Humane Society of the United States

 A website pop-up is also a helpful visitor engagement tool for nonprofits.
 This one, for example, is motivating visitors to make a donation in honor of someone else.
 The combination of the heartwarming image and strong copy makes up a truly powerful message.

-42. Perfect Keto
+41. Perfect Keto

 A good-looking, colorful popup window example with a first order discount.
 Note that Perfect Keto is asking for a phone number, not an email (which is the case with most web page pop-ups).
 Perhaps collecting phone numbers is one of the brand’s marketing goals at the moment.

-43. Stumptown Coffee Roasters
+42. Stumptown Coffee Roasters

 We featured Stumptown’s popup campaign in our list of signup form examples, and here goes one more.
 One thing I especially like about this one is a cool product visual—something that all online stores need to have (especially in welcome popups like this):

-44. Black Ember
+43. Black Ember

-This time, it’s a gift card giveaway campaign.
+This time, it’s a gift card giveaway popup campaign.
 For online businesses like Black Ember, giveaway ideas are a quick way to accelerate email list building as well as improve overall visitor engagement.
 Indeed, website popups like this one have a lot of value for customers (and don’t require a lot from them to participate).

-45. Art of Play
+44. Art of Play

 Acting as an exit-intent popup, this pop-up ad example appears when the visitor tries to close the website.
 Its goal is, obviously, to prevent the visitor from leaving without converting—so a generous bonus is offered to us.
 Wisepops research suggests that exit campaigns like this one can convert up to 19.6% of traffic.

-46. The Muse
+45. The Muse

 This pop window example is displayed to those engaging with the site’s content.
 Since getting quality career advice is the biggest goal of its target audience, the text says that the subscribers will get exactly that.

-47. Empire Skate
+46. Empire Skate

 This is the so-called “on-click” popup (it appears when the visitor clicks on a button on the website).
 Empire Skate’s online store shows this popup up box when you click on the “create an account” button placed throughout the website.

-48. Lil Bucks
+47. Lil Bucks

 This popup window is beautifully made!
 It manages to stay easily readable thanks to a smart choice of colors as well as the colorful visual of nicely arranged products.
 Also—there are a few emojis in the popup copy—something we don’t see very often.

-49. Partake Foods
+48. Partake Foods

 A pretty unique web popup example.
 While it’s not particularly exciting design-wise, it shows us a great marketing technique: digital coupons.
-Since Partake Foods sells its products at retail stores, the business uses this campaign to encourage buying there:

-50. Virtuance
+49. Virtuance

 Visitors coming to Virtuance are interested in getting their real estate sold faster with the help of photography and video.
 That’s why the website offers a discount for this service in a pop-up box.
 The promo code is sent to subscribers’ inboxes.

-51. PRESS Foods
+50. PRESS Foods

 One more website pop-up example from a subscription business.
 This time, we don’t know what kind of discount we can get, so we need to click the popup window to find out.
 That’s a smart strategy that can increase the visitor engagement by introducing the element of surprise.

-53. Meow Meow Tweet
+51. Meow Meow Tweet

-Colors play an important role in our buying decisions, which is especially true for pop-up ads on websites.
+Colors play an important role in our buying decisions, which is especially true for popups on websites.
 If you make your popup match your business’s colors, it can help with attracting attention of visitors, brand recognition, and visual consistency.
 This example shows just that.
 Combined with a playful copy, this one is simply a treat for the eye.

-54. Only Natural Pet
+52. Only Natural Pet

 We see ordinary examples of email popups everywhere, so this store decided to make the signup process a bit more interesting.
 Instead of getting an email field to fill out right away, we get three paw prints: